Sparker0i/Weather/README.md

 - Added Support to Search via ZIP Code/PIN
 - Polished View when the City is selected or when the main weather icon is selected

+# CONTRIBUTING

+- Create a new PR with a feature you want to add, or fix a bug with an already existing feature

 [<img src='/img/Weather App.png' width='1080' heigh='1920'>](/img/Weather App.png)